simmi30/lnd1/docs/code_contribution_guidelines.md

 ****
 All contributions must be licensed with the
 [MIT license](https://github.com/brolightningnetwork/broln/blob/master/LICENSE).
-This is the same license as all of the code found within lnd.
+This is the same license as all of the code found within broln.

 # Acknowledgements
-This document was heavily inspired by a [similar document outlining the code contribution](https://github.com/brsuite/brond/blob/master/docs/code_contribution_guidelines.md) guidelines for btcd.
+This document was heavily inspired by a [similar document outlining the code contribution](https://github.com/brsuite/brond/blob/master/docs/code_contribution_guidelines.md) guidelines for brond.